 Once the first stage Pegasus booster rocket launched from its L-1011 mothership, the highly instrumented glove gathered information about flight at high speeds and altitudes.
 Sensors in the glove gathered information for about a minute and a half before the first-stage of the rocket burned out and was jettisoned.

 All information the glove obtained was transmitted to the ground through a radio signal as the glove was not recovered.
-To make transmitting the data possible, engineers at the NASA Langley Research Center, Hampton, Va., developed a special data acquisition, compression and processing system.
-In January 1995, Dryden's F-15 aircraft tested the system during a series of flights over Edwards Air Force Base, Calif.
+To make transmitting the data possible, engineers at the NASA Langley Research Center, Hampton, VA, developed a special data acquisition, compression and processing system.
+In January 1995, Dryden's F-15 aircraft tested the system during a series of flights over Edwards Air Force Base, CA.

 Two Pegasus Hypersonic Experiment gloves were manufactured for the program - one that flew aboard the Pegasus booster rocket and one for thermal ground tests.
 Both gloves were made of nickel-plated steel.

 The ground-test glove was mounted on a plywood and fiberglass structure for a series of tests that concluded May 30, 1996.
 The glove was painted a flat black to maximize heat absorption.
 During the tests, engineers pre-cooled the glove and heated it in NASA Dryden's Flight Loads Laboratory, simulating the heat the glove will experience during its first-stage flight profile.
 The tests revealed that the glove was hardy enough to survive the intense heat it experienced while traveling at eight times the speed of sound.